shubhampatil1/WNS-Analytics-Hackathon-Employee-promotion-predictions/README.md

 ## Variables Dictionary
 ![github-small](https://cdn-images-1.medium.com/max/800/1*cxduYBeoeHtImys93IoEHA.png)

 <p>I filled missing values in education with Bachelor's and previous_year_rating with a 5.
 All other features have no missing values and outliers, this dataset was comfortable to work with.
+I have imputed dummy variables to predict the output with more precision & to remove insignificant factoros which does not have any effect on promotion.</p>

+## Conclusion
+<p> Many factors affect the promotion of an employee, model predictions have reached an accuracy of 92% for likelyhood of being promoted.</P>